bats3c/EvtMute/README.md

 It's pid can be found by running `SharpEvtMute.exe --Pid`.
 The hook can be placed by manually injecting the shellcode (run `make` in EvtMuteBin) via your C2 framework of choice, e.g `shinject` in shad0w.

 It is also worth mentioning that the hook will use a named pipe to update filters.
 The named pipe is called `EvtMuteHook_Rule_Pipe` (this named can be changed easily).
-There is a rule hard baked into the hook to ensure that any events including this name will be dropped automatically but it will still be an IOC having this listening so I recommend changing this it.
+There is a rule hard baked into the hook to ensure that any events including this name will be dropped automatically but it will still be an IOC having it listening, so I recommend changing it.

 ## Community Filters